 Employees no longer need to save files to their hard drives or on those forgettable USB sticks.
 Just log in to your digital workplace and you’re good to go!

-The companies using a digital workplace clearly possess a competitive edge on those who are yet to embrace this shift.
+The companies using a digital workplace clearly possess a competitive edge on those who are yet to embrace this shift into remote working.
 There are many advantages to a company going digital have over those who aren’t:

 - They are saving supply and storage cost